|

 [4] If a partnership achieves three occurrences of bidding and making game, then 700 + 300 = 1000 points are awarded.

-[5] If a partnership achieves four occurrences of bidding and making a game contract, then 1400 points are awarded, which is the equivalent of winning two rubbers.
+[5] If a partnership achieves four occurrences of bidding and making a game contract, then 1400 points are awarded, which

 It is almost too much trouble to even be worth scoring.
 We do not recommend it.